-In my work as a mentor of men, both here at SvenMasterson.com and in the Mentoring Men community, I’m privileged to guide men worldwide through the most challenging times of their lives.
+In my work as a mentor of men, both here at SvenMasterson.com and in the Masterful Men community, I’m privileged to guide men worldwide through the most challenging times of their lives.
 In the process, I help each man distill his complaints and symptoms and uncover his fundamental frustrations and unmet needs and desires.

 When I first meet these men, they’re convinced they have specific problems like: